-Many new contact lens wearers worry about getting contact lenses stuck behind their eyes.
-While lenses can become dislodged, and may even get stuck under your eyelid, it's impossible for your lenses to get stuck entirely behind your eyes.
+Many new contact lens wearers also worry about getting contacts stuck behind their eyes.
+While lenses can become dislodged, and may even get stuck under your eyelid, it's actually impossible for your lenses to get stuck entirely behind your eyes.

 Facts and Myths of Getting Lenses Stuck Behind Your Eye

-Fact: Contact lenses CAN get dislodged from your eye:
+Contact lenses can get dislodged from your eye.

-This typically happens due to some type of physical contact.
-Occasionally, torn contacts my leave a small piece of the lens in your eye.
+FACT: This typically happens due to some type of physical contact.
+Occasionally, torn contacts may leave a small piece of the lens in your eye.

-Myth: Contact lenses can get stuck behind your eye permanently:
+Contact lenses can get stuck behind your eye permanently.

-Contacts can get stuck under your eyelid, but it's not possible for them to go behind your eye, as your eyelids actually connect with your eye itself forming a barrier that prevents objects from going "behind" your eye.
+MYTH: Contacts can get stuck under your eyelid, but it's impossible for them to go behind your eye.
+Your eyelids connect to your eye forming a barrier that prevents objects from going "behind" it.

-Fact: Contact Lenses can remain in your eye for extended durations:
+Contact lenses can get lost and unexpectedly remain in your eye for extended periods of time.

-While this is very rare, some people may get a lens fragment or a lens stuck under their eyelid without realizing it.
-Lenses typically can be removed from beneath your eyelids by rinsing out your eyes with solution, and by massaging your eyelids until the lens pops free.
+FACT: While this is very rare, some people may get a lens fragment or a lens stuck under their eyelid without realizing.
+Lenses typically can be removed from beneath your eyelids by rinsing out your eyes with solution and gently massaging your eyelids until the lens pops out.

-Myth: Lenses stuck in your eye is a serious health risk:
+Contact lenses getting stuck in your eye is a serious health risk.

-How To Remove A Contact Lens Stuck In Your Eye
+How to Remove a Soft Contact Lens Stuck in Your Eye

-- Grab rewetting eye drops and apply to your eye.
+- Apply rewetting drops to your eye.
 Be liberal, as the more moisture increases the chance that the lens will dislodge from your eyelid.

 - Massage the upper and lower portions of your eyelid until your lens dislodges.
 This may take a bit of work, and it's important not to use force on your eyes, but will usually succeed in getting the lens out from your eyelid.

-- Gently grab your eyelid, and turn inside out.
-Look in the mirror for any lens fragments, and carefully remove them.
-Rinse your eyes with saline solution afterward.
+- Gently grab your eyelid, and turn it inside out.
+Look in the mirror for any lens fragments and carefully remove them.
+Finish by rinsing your eyes with saline solution.

 - See your eye doctor if the above techniques do not work.
-It's important to note that your lens may have fallen out without noticing if you do not feel anything foreign in your eyes.
+It's important to note that your lens may have fallen out without you noticing if you no longer feel anything foreign in your eyes.